soukoku/HelloSignApi/README.md

 ### Response models
-All API calls will return the `ApiResponse` class (and its sub-classes).
+All API calls will return the `ApiResponse` class and its sub-classes.
 The `ApiResponse` contains all the returned information from the API call, including any error, warnings, and rate-limiting information.
 This means that, assuming the parameters are valid and there are no network errors,